Knedla/Banking/README.md

 prone to change

 normalize code for asycn awate task						- poorly implemented normalize exceptions logic, when to stop pipeline		- poorly implemented add logic for CancellationToken							- not implemented add cache layer											- not implemented logging													- not implemented implement IdGenereator									- not implemented currency code comparison solution						- not implemented

 normalize data for requests and response				- poorly implemented add valid DTO layer										- poorly implemented add object mappers										- not implemented

 all strings move to enums or consts						- poorly implemented add resources											- not implemented

+notifications are not tested, but refactoring is needed	- poorly implemented

 -- Add Entities --